Skip to main content

 Overview

 The deliverable is a new hierarchical abstraction of interrupt handling is introduced with implementation for APLIC.
 The extended IRQ chip hierarchy is flexible enough for other wired interrupt sources other than APLIC to be modelled without modifying trap-level logic.
-A new IRQ chip provider interface was introduced for OpenSBI drivers to register IDC claim, complete, mask and unmask function hooks per wired interrupt line.
+New IRQ chip device operation interface was introduced for OpenSBI drivers to register IDC claim, complete, mask and unmask function hooks per wired interrupt line.
 A test routine was added with full coverage for a demo through:

-WFI → UART (wired IRQ) → APLIC → IDC.CLAIMI → OpenSBI trap → registered INTC provider → handler → clean UART → complete → return to WFI
+WFI → UART (wired IRQ) → APLIC → IDC.CLAIMI → OpenSBI trap → registered IRQ chip device → handler → clean UART → complete → return to WFI

 to prove a complete interrupt handling path in M-Mode is working.